vanyachyzh/app_todo/README.md

 ## Features

-Create user account
+Create user account.

-Add, edit, and delete tasks
+Add, edit, and delete tasks.

 To add a task, simply type in the task in the input field and press the "Enter" key.